simplesamlphp/simplesamlphp-module-autotest/README.md

 [releases](https://github.com/simplesamlphp/simplesamlphp-module-autotest/releases) available if you want to use a stable version of the module.

-The module is enabled by default.
-If you want to disable the module once installed, you just need to create a file named `disable` in the `modules/autotest/` directory inside your SimpleSAMLphp installation.
+The module is disabled by default.
+If you want to enable the module once installed, you just have to add it to the `module.enable` array in your `config.php`.

 Usage
 -----

 This module provides three web pages:

-- `SIMPLESAMLPHP_ROOT/module.php/autotest/login.php`
+- `SIMPLESAMLPHP_ROOT/module.php/autotest/login`
-- `SIMPLESAMLPHP_ROOT/module.php/autotest/logout.php`
+- `SIMPLESAMLPHP_ROOT/module.php/autotest/logout`
-- `SIMPLESAMLPHP_ROOT/module.php/autotest/attributes.php`
+- `SIMPLESAMLPHP_ROOT/module.php/autotest/attributes`

 All the web pages have a mandatory parameter 'SourceID', which is the name of the authentication source.